ternaustralia/geonadir-upload-cli/README.md

   - Illegal characters in dataset name will be removed.
 The legal chars include Latins, digits, "-" and "_".

+- `-mr, --max-retry`: Max retry attempt for uploading single image.

+    - Must be integer between 0 and 20.
+Clamping applied.

+    - Default is 5.

+- `-ri, --retry-interval`: Interval seconds between retries for uploading single image.

+    - Must be floating num between 0 and 3600.
+Clamping applied.

+    - Default is 120.

 ## Running

 An example of privately uploading `./testimage` as dataset **test1** and `C:\tmp\testimage` as **test2** with metadata file in `./sample_metadata.json`, generating the output csv files in the current folder, and trigger the orthomosaic process when uploading is finished: